 I recently interviewed people who had lived in Woomera, 446 km north of Adelaide in an arid region surrounded by salt lakes that are usually dry.
 On the rare occasions when it rains, these lakes come to life with ancient-looking creatures called shield shrimps or tadpole shrimps (Triops australiensis).
 In Woomera, they were called shi-shis.
 These small, strange-looking creatures make a big impression on those who see them.
 They’re not really living fossils; research has shown that their DNA and reproductive techniques are constantly evolving.

 The majority of people I interviewed mentioned these creatures without prompting.

 Peter Zajicek was a child in Woomera.
-He recalls going out see the water-filled lakes with their shield shrimps…
+He recalls going out to see the water-filled lakes with their shield shrimps:

 These amazing creatures live in Australia’s arid interior.
 Their eggs are highly drought resistant and remain dormant until it rains.
 When the salt lakes and clay pans fill with rain, the eggs hatch and the young grow into adults within weeks, mate and lay eggs in the mud that await the next rains.

 Shield shrimps are similar in appearance to fossils dating back 250 million years ago, when all the continents were joined together in a single supercontinent, Pangaea.
 This early evolution of the Triops ancestor on Pangaea explains why Triops species are now found on every continent (except Antarctica).